aishwaryaprabhat/machine_learning_with_kubernetes/README.md

 ![](readme_images/dep1.png)

-### Updating a Container Image in a Deployment
+### Updating a Container Image in a Deployment (Rolling Update)

 - We can update the container image using the command `kubectl set image deployment/<deployment-name> <container-name>=<new-image>`
-- For this example we will run the command `kubectl set image deployment/example-deployment-randomforest simple-randomforest=aishpra/simple-randomforest:v2`
+- For this example we will run the command `kubectl set image deployment/example-deployment-randomforest simple-randomforest=aishpra/simple-randomforest:v2`.
+You can check the docker images used in this example [here](https://hub.docker.com/r/aishpra/simple-randomforest/tags).
 - We can monitor the rolling update using `kubectl get pods -w`.
 You should see something like this:
 ![](readme_images/rolling.png)
 - A neat trick to use to tag your Docker images is to use the SHA string corresonding to your git commit.
 That way there is a clear link between the pushed code and version of the image created as a consequence
 - We can also run `kubectl rollout status deployment/example-deployment-randomforest` to keep track of the rolling update process.
 You should see something like this:
 ![](readme_images/roll2.png)
 - We can also check the image running on the pods using `kubectl get pods -o jsonpath="{..image}" |tr -s '[[:space:]]' '\n' |sort |uniq -c`
 - We can use `kubectl rollout history deployment/example-deployment-randomforest`.
-We can increase the number of revisions that kubernetes keeps by editing the specs paramaters in the deployment.yaml file.
+We can increase the number of revisions that kubernetes keeps by editing the specs paramaters in the deployment.yml file.
 You should see something like this:
 ![](readme_images/roll3.png)
 - We can rollback the update by using `kubectl rollout undo deployment/example-deployment-randomforest`